sfreeley/front-end-capstone/README.md

 - What are the features of the application?

+***Update: 11/12/2020***
+ - Users can now input their own pharmacies, perform full CRUD functionality on a pharmacy, and whatever pharmacy a drug is currently being filled at will display on their medication list.
+Users, upon entering a new medication will be able to select from a dropdown of pharmacies they have input and select the one they are currently using.
+Video walkthrough available here: [TrackRx Pharmacy functionality](https://www.loom.com/share/215080dd05544f1f962bb208b481b897)

+***Functionality already implemented***
   - Users can document the drug name, dosage, dosage form, their patient specific directions, indication, and patient specific notes all in one place (ie doctor notes/comments or any questions they may have for their provider and/or pharmacist).
 CRUD functionality will be present for each inidivudal medication entry.

   - Users are also able to input prescription numbers and refills (if applicable) as well as last fill date and days supply, which will then automatically calculate their next refill date.